tokio-rs/website/content/docs/going-deeper/tasks.md

 For events related to futures the [`tokio-core`] event loop then just polls the appropriate future (according to the token [`mio`] provides).
-If the future is done then resources with it are deallocate and otherwise it's register to reawaken the event loop when it's ready.
+If the future is done then resources with it are deallocated, and otherwise the future is registered to reawaken the event loop when it's ready.

 As an executor the [`Core`] type is responsible for providing an implementation of [`Unpark`] when polling futures.
 This implementation just needs to wake up